 Village = settlement/ community which relies on self-sufficient farming.
 The community also builds its own dwellings/ houses and the people are united by uniform culture and traditions.

-The notion of “peasant” has been distorted to signify “poor”, a simple agricultural worker with little education who holds development.
-When, in reality, peasant also included middle-class farmers who owned large strips of land and produced first for themselves, and then for their community or external markets.
-Peasants have been historically impoverished by various groups of interests who sought to obtain market-orientated profit against the traditional self-sufficiency of local communities around the world.
-The class of middle-class farmers, the most solid structure within farming communities, has been totally dismantled within the last century.
+The notion of peasant has been distorted to signify “poor”, a simple agricultural worker who delays economic development.
+But the term peasant also included middle-class farmers who owned large strips of land and produced for themselves, and for their community or external markets.
+The class of middle-class farmers, the most solid structure within farming communities, has been dismantled within the last century.

-In the XIX century – with the Industrial Revolution which gave birth to a profit obsessed culture, the structure of society began to change.
-Large cities, once a center of education, culture and commerce, began absorbing huge numbers of peasants who became workers in the new industries.
+In the XIX century, with the Industrial Revolution which gave birth to a capitalist culture, the structure of society began to change.
+Cities began absorbing large numbers of farmers who became workers in the new industries.
 Britain became the world’s first urban society.
-The rest of Western Europe, though adopting the industrial trend, didn’t undergo this drastic change.
-Most of Europe’s population remained concentrated in villages.
-As we know, most soldiers in WW1 and WW2 were farmers.

 After WW2, the US and UK lead the massive industrialization of Western Europe.
-The communists forcefully industrialized eastern Europe as well, pushing peasants out of their villages in the traumatic collectivization program.
-Villages slowly disappeared, and today the old traditional settlements represent tourist attractions at best.
-The last remnants of traditional life left in Europe and around the world are hopelessly struggling to survive the onslaught of corporate interests – who today shape all societies, and ultimately, are shaping our lives.
+The communists forcefully industrialized eastern Europe, pushing peasants out of their villages in the collectivization program.

 Romania has widespread High Nature Value farmland – good agricultural soil and low-intensity farming which helped conserve the biodiversity of the natural habitat.
-While the term of High Nature Value farmland was born recently in the 1990’s when institutions acknowledged that low-intensity farming is needed to protect nature, peasants have been using these practices for centuries.
-In the opposite pole is the concept and practice of intensive farming, which uses chemical nutrients for high production, and therefore for profit.
+In the opposite pole is the concept of intensive farming, which uses chemical nutrients for increased production and profit.
 On the long term, it damages the environment and there is ongoing debate on whether the artificial fertilizers are healthy.
-This new concept is damaging the village and ancestral rural life.

-Below is the evolution of the Romanian rural community, and the economic and historic circumstances that influenced their existence until today.
+the evolution of the Romanian rural community, and the economic and historic circumstances that influenced their existence until today

 Photographic collection showing Romanian rural communities

-Henri Stahl, Romanian sociologist who dedicated his life to the study of rural communities, concluded that Romanian villages developed from medieval communities made up of free peasants, where the land was organized on the basis of freedom and equal property rights – a sort of early democracy.
+Henri Stahl, Romanian sociologist who dedicated his life to the study of rural communities, concluded that Romanian villages developed from medieval communities made up of free peasants where the land was organized on the basis of freedom and equal property rights.

 The structure of early Romanian society was rural and egalitarian.
 The character of unity and freedom of these joint-property rural communities lies in the ancient Dacian tribes, which were organized in free “obști”.
 The archaic communal villages were made up of confederate forms (consisting of ensembles of villages), which initially had a defensive purpose.
 The autonomous status of these communities was recognized during the reign of Ștefan cel Mare (Stephen the Great), who allowed them to keep the old forms of social organization and autonomy in exchange for loyalty to the throne.